Adjusting to a Mouth Guard or Retainer in 4 Months

 • Start with a Positive Mindset: Anticipate a positive change in your dental health and focus on the benefits, such as protection against teeth grinding or preserving teeth alignment.

-• Ensure a Clean Appliance: Give your night guard or retainer a thorough clean as per the instructions to promote comfort and hygiene.
+• Ensure a Clean Appliance: Give your mouth guard or retainer a thorough clean as per the instructions to promote comfort and hygiene.

 • Practice Makes Perfect: Spend time getting familiar with inserting and removing the appliance to lessen the strange sensation it may bring.